Quantum field-theoretic machine learning: Binning analysis

 One observable of interest is the magnetization which is defined as:

 where $V=L*L$ is the volume of the system.

-\section{Binning Analysis}
+\section{Binning analysis}

-Statistical errors are calculated with the binning method on the obtained Monte Carlo datasets.
-Each dataset with $10^{4}$ minimally correlated configurations is split into $n=10$ datasets where calculations of observables $O$ are conducted.
+Statistical errors are calculated with the binning method on the obtained Monte Carlo data sets.
+Each data set with $10^{4}$ minimally correlated configurations is split into $n=10$ data sets where calculations of observables $O$ are conducted.
 The standard deviation for an observable $O$ is then obtained through: